ionos-cloud/module-ansible/docs/api/networkloadbalancer/network_load_balancer_flowlog.md

 # network_load_balancer_flowlog

-This is a simple module that supports creating or removing NATGateway Flowlogs.
+This is a simple module that supports creating or removing NetworkLoadbalancer Flowlogs.
 This module has a dependency on ionos-cloud &gt;= 6.0.0

 ## Example Syntax